 We met each other again.
 We fell in love.
 We were astonished at the utter familiarity and yet utter newness of each other: you’re the person I had so many phone calls with, but whose face I had barely looked at this whole time?
 You’re the person I felt so good cuddling and falling asleep next to back when we first met in 2017, but somehow hadn’t kissed until now?
 We had said “I love you” to each other before, as I do with many of my friends, but obviously it hits different with a lover.
 Even each others’ names felt different in our mouths and ears.

 We fought—fuck, did you know fighting can be satisfying and exciting and bring you closer to someone?
 Still scary, but thrilling and deepening rather than creating layers of scar-tissue.
 Jess said some stuff that reminded me of how Sarah and I got stuck in our not-enoughness dynamic and I told her that if I wasn’t enough for her as I was, then I was out.
 And that maybe on my own I would grow in some way that would make me enough for her, and we’d get back together, or maybe I wouldn’t or we wouldn’t both be single by then… but in any case, I wouldn’t stick around in a situation I was “not enough” for.
-Threads of this tension continued and a month later we found something essential that Jess’s demand was sticking up for while also dissolving an unnecessary aspect of how she was approaching it.
+Threads of this tension continued and a month later we found something essential that Jess’s demand was upholding, while also dissolving an unnecessary aspect of how she was approaching it.

 Was I still processing the end of my relationship with Sarah?
 I was.
 I wouldn’t have been ready to date anybody other than Jess, and I said that at the time.
 It would have been too weird to be healing my heartbreak with someone who didn’t have the context of how it had gotten broken in the first place.
 Also in order to date someone new—in a serious way, not just a hookup—I would have felt like I needed to have my shit together more than I did, and I wasn’t about to fake it.